 But in September 1943 the government relented and gave in to Life magazine's insistence.
-They sensed the civilian commitment to the war was waning, and the public needed to be reminded of the urgency for victory.
-This photo made the war real, and relit a spark in America to do all we could to support the war effort.
+They sensed the civilian commitment to the war was waning, and the public needed to be reminded of the urgency of victory.

+This image made the conflict real, and relit a spark in America to do all we could to support the war effort.

 And this is why the Christian life really begins at the cross.
-For that's where our hearts learn to love Jesus and learn to love other people with a sense of urgency.
-Here, we see our need - everyman's need.
-We sense our sin's severity, and the depths of God's love.
+For that's where we see - we behold our need, the severity of our sin - and the depths of God's love.